Caolan Boyd-Munce

 Boyd-Munce made one senior appearance for Glentoran in the NIFL Premiership before moving to England in 2016 to join EFL Championship club Birmingham City.
 He made nine appearances for Birmingham, all but one during the 2019–20 season, before signing for divisional rivals Middlesbrough in January 2022.
 Boyd-Munce was released by Middlesbrough in January 2023, and then signed for St Mirren two months later.

-In international football, Boyd-Munce has represented Northern Ireland from under-15 up to under-21 level.
+In international football, Boyd-Munce has represented Northern Ireland from under-15 up to senior level.

 Early life and career

 Boyd-Munce was born in Belfast where he attended De La Salle College.
 He was on the books of Glentoran as a youngster, and made a brief first-team appearance on 30 April 2016 as a 78th-minute substitute in an NIFL Premiership match against Crusaders.